4GeeksAcademy/mrdoomus-tutorial-project-excuse-generator-javascript/README.md

 ## Discuss with your classmates the strategy first

-How can we generate an excuse?
-How are sentences built?
+How can we generate an excuse, How are sentences built?

 ![Excuse generator explanation](https://github.com/breatheco-de/tutorial-project-excuse-generator-javascript/blob/master/explanation.gif?raw=true)